 - Costes Downtown: Costes Downtown is a one Michelin star restaurant.
 The food is delicious here (obviously) and the presentation of the food even better.
 It’s possible to eat breakfast, lunch and dinner at the restaurant.

 - Spíler Bistro Pub: If you aren’t looking for anything too fancy, but a place with great food and drinks plus good vibes, Spíler is the place to be.
-They mostly serve international food and their cocktails are the best.
+They mostly serve international food and their drinks are the best.
 Also, the street is located in a popular street where lots of things are going on.
 Therefore it’s a perfect spot to sit and do some people-watching.

 - Antré Restaurant: Antré restaurant Budapest is a well-designed restaurant.
 The presentation of the food is stunning.
 Here you go for Hungarian food or other foods, but all with a Hungarian twist!